ahgsql/Gdriving/README.md

  3. You will be able to see all of your folders and files, you can navigate between them, and click any file to open download screen.

 TO-DOs:
+✅ English Translation

- - [ ] Save generated links to db and show to user.
+✅ Save generated links to db and show to user.
- - [ ] Create cache for faster loading speeds.
+⬜️ Create cache for faster loading speeds.
- - [ ] Register Screen
+⬜️ Register Screen